Quantcast

 Back in the 19th and 20th centuries, individuals used natural materials as a soft padding.
 But, there wasn't any real resilience, even with the best natural padding.
 When compressed, there was no "push back."
 You simply sank into the mattress.
 Eventually, springs provided a little bounce, but the padding just ended up becoming flat and uncomfortable.
 There weren't any foams at this time.

 Dunlop invented the latex foam process through vulcanized rubber sap in 1926.
 This was really the first real foam used in mattresses, and the same foam we use today.
-The basics of innerspring latex foam mattresses were available by the 1930s, and when lying down on mattresses, you no longer flattened them out.
+The basics of innerspring latex mattresses were available by the 1930s, and when lying down on mattresses, you no longer flattened them out.
 Because of the foam and springs resiliency, they sprung back.

 Who Was the Mattress Invented By?